syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 * DateTime
 * CheckBox

 > If the [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Type) is not defined, it will be determined from the first record of the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html).
-Incase if the first record of the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) is null/blank value for a column then it is necessary to define the [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Type) for that column.
+Incase, if the first record of the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) is null/blank value for a column then it is necessary to define the [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Type) for that column.

 ### Difference between Boolean type and CheckBox type column